Blog

 What Makes AFWERX SBIR Program Unique?

-AFWERX diversifies its SBIR award offerings, with its Open and Supplemental approaches designed specifically better tailored to ‘non-traditional ‘ commercial companies from outside the established defense industrial base and increase post-program success.
+Afwerx diversifies its SBIR award offerings, with its Open and Supplemental approaches designed specifically better tailored to ‘non-traditional ‘ commercial companies from outside the established defense industrial base and increase post-program success.

 The AFWERX SBIR program has been a pioneer of an innovative new approach to SBIR within the DoD.
 One of AFWERX’s first innovations with the program was its Open Topic approach, which allows companies with an innovative solution to pitch it without matching it to an already articulated military problem (the program has traditionally selected these research topics, sometimes with great specificity that risked inadvertently being too prescriptive in how a problem is to be solved in the solicitations).
 AFWERX also offers open pitch days for a wider array of technology solutions from the commercial sector.
 To date, AFWERX SBIR has also offered more small Phase I awards averaging $50,000 each.
 This diversifies the pool of innovation, but does not itself solve the legacy valley of death problem.
 AFWERX devised the STRATFI and TACFI programs, which offer supplemental funding options that help close the capability gap and scale up a successful prototype.